 Microsoft's Excel software is the king of spreadsheets for a reason.
 Their library of available templates — both by their own team and from third parties — is extensive.
 Don't be fooled by what shows up just when you click on "New from Template," the search bar is your best friend here.
 For example:

-With that in mind, here are three Excel project planning templates you can use to help plan your next project.
+With that in mind, here are three Excel project planning templates you can use to help with resource leveling for your next project.

 - Gantt chart